Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 Well, ol’ Firth prob’ly couldn’t, but at least his Mass’d be fine.

 He sighed, already done with this shit.
-“Alright.
-Meat it is…” he growled.
+"Alright.
+Meat it is…" he growled.

 So, first job: door.
 It was a big door, too.
 Like an improvised old-timey bank vault door, mebbe.
 But Righteous weren’t the human fuckin’ hulk for nothin’ these days.
 So, feelin’ froggy, he gave it a quick look-over, glanced at Titan who gave him a grimly amused shrug, and gave it a punch.
 Dented.
 Okay.
 So he punched next to all the safe-door hinges.
 Punched as hard as he could a few times, until they *popped* off one by one.